CausesBy Mayo Clinic Staff

 Physical factors associated with SIDS include:

 - Brain abnormalities.
 Some infants are born with problems that make them more likely to die of SIDS.
-In many of these babies, the portion of the brain that controls breathing and arousal from sleep doesn't work properly.
+In many of these babies, the portion of the brain that controls breathing and arousal from sleep isn't yet mature enough to work properly.

 - Low birth weight.
 Premature birth or being part of a multiple birth increases the likelihood that a baby's brain hasn't matured completely, so he or she has less control over such automatic processes as breathing and heart rate.

 - Respiratory infection.
 Many infants who died of SIDS had recently had a cold, which may contribute to breathing problems.

 Sleep environmental factors